 You’re probably wondering why a language guide for Australia is needed?
 After all, they speak English there, right?
 Well… as we had our first chat with a real “Aussie” (short for Australian), we immediately knew that we had to learn more about their language.
-Even though it is English, it seemed different.
+Even though it is English, it seemed, well, different!

-Our first host welcomed us with a “G’day, Mate.
-Welcome to Straya!
-Want a cuppa?”.
+Our host welcomed us with a “G’day, mate, and welcome to Straya!
+Want a cuppa?”

-“Thank you” and “Sure”, we replied, not knowing what was to come.
+“Thank you” and “ah, sure”, we replied, not really knowing what was to come next.

-As we got a cup of tea, we realized that “cuppa” means “a cup of tea”.
+As we were given a cup of tea, we realized that “cuppa” means “a cup of tea”.
 Aha!

 And “Straya”, well, that must mean “Australia”.

-We read that even Australia’s airline “Quantas” is an abbreviation!
+We read that even Australia’s airline “Qantas” is an abbreviation!
 It stands for “Queensland and Northern Territory Airline Service”.
 Did you know that?

 Aussies love abbreviations

 Why do Aussies love abbreviations so much?
-We asked Ross Flannigan, moderator of the “My Love of Golf” podcast.
+We asked Ross Flannigan, our mate and moderator of the “My Love of Golf” podcast.

 Ross’ answer was a typical Aussie one: short.
 “Dunno.”

-This is why we also asked Linda, our neighbour here in Jervis Bay, where we had our last House Sit.
+Sowe also asked Linda, our neighbor in Jervis Bay, where we had our last House Sit.
 And she answered: “I never thought of it.
 It is just the way it is!
 It is the Aussie way.”

-Below are a few abbreviations that we heard during our time in Australia:
+Below are a few of the abbreviations that we heard during our time in Australia:

 |Arvo (S’arvo)||Afternoon (this afternoon)|